epicweb-dev/epic-stack/docs/deployment.md

 7. Attach Consul:

-- Attach consul to your app.
-Consul is a fly-managed service that manages your primary instance for data replication
+- Consul is a fly-managed service that manages your primary instance for data replication
   ([learn more about configuring consul](https://fly.io/docs/litefs/getting-started/#lease-configuration)).

   ```sh